calbasantana/rover-challenges-arena/README.md

 The fully completed CAD model is included above.
 It is important to note that there are over 150 parts to this design, so there will be a lot that needs to be lasercut and 3D printed.
 It is my largest project as of writing.
 Nevertheless, I do hope that the organization of the folders will make it easier to manufacture the components for this.

 ## 3D-Printed Parts
-All parts that need to be 3D printed will be inside folders called "3D Prints", which will be inside each of the challenges folder.
+All parts that need to be 3D printed will be inside folders called "3D Prints", which will be inside each of the challenge's main folder.

 ### 3D Printing Process
 The 3D printing process is quite lengthy given the large number of parts.
 However, expect around ~3 weeks of continuous printing to print all parts necessary for this project.
 The material used was included the previous materials section (True Red PLA from ELEGOO).
 Below you will find more information regarding the printer and settings used.